 Is artificial intelligence really going to be a big deal?

-Google’s CEO Sundar Pichai believes that AI’s impact upon humanity will be more profound than the discoveries of fire or electricity.
-And billionaire Mark Cuban predicts that the economic opportunities enabled by AI will create the world’s first trillionaires.
+Google’s CEO Sundar Pichai1 believes that AI’s impact upon humanity will be more profound than the discoveries of fire or electricity.
+And billionaire Mark Cuban predicts2 that the economic opportunities enabled by AI will create the world’s first trillionaires.